How to Train Your Dog to Pose for Pictures · Kinship

 2. Go for the head-tilt.

-There’s something adorable about a dog who’s cocking their head.
-Noises are key to drawing out that sought-after head-tilt.
+When you imagine the perfect dog photo, you probably envision a dog who’s cocking their head.
+There’s just something adorable about a puppy head tilt.
+Luckily, there are simple ways to get your pup into position.
+Noises are key.
 The easiest way to get your dog to tilt their head is to make an unfamiliar (and nonthreatening) sound.
 Why?
 Because of their extremely sensitive hearing, dogs often change the position of their ears to optimize their sound perception.

-Smooching, tongue clicks, saying “woop, woop,” or even singing or imitating a bird may cause your dog to look at you inquisitively—and voilà, there’s the cute head tilt.
+Smooching, tongue clicks, saying “woop, woop,” or even singing or imitating a bird may cause your dog to look at you inquisitively — and voilà, there’s the cute head tilt.
 If that doesn’t work, try a squeaky toy.
-Some dogs will hold the tilt for a while, but many do so only briefly, so be ready to take the shot as soon as they move their head.
+Some dogs will hold the tilt for a while, but others so only for a moment, so keep your finger on that shutter button, and be ready to take the shot as soon as they move their head.

 3. Use training to help direct your dog’s attention and positioning.